ckkaper/msg-identity-svc/README.md

 ## Summary

-A skeleton microservice part of a bigger microservices platform aiming to seamlesly and easly generate new services focused on business logic.
+Identity microservice aiming to mimic an OpenID Connect server:

 - What the project contains
 - How is structured